THE PENNSYLVANIA STATE UNIVERSITY

 The York Campus Senate works to:

-(a) ) contribute to fulfilling the missions of the campus by formulating specific goals, considering methods for achieving these goals, and by implementing (or recommending implementation of) methods considered most appropriate, and
+a) contribute to fulfilling the mission of the campus by formulating specific goals, identifying the most effective methods of achieving these goals, and

-(b) promote a cooperative spirit among the various constituencies of the campus community and to encourage professional development of all these groups.
+b) promote a cooperative spirit and collegiality among the various constituencies of the campus community and encourage the professional development of all these groups.

 Matters specifically within the province of the University Faculty Senate shall be excluded from the preceding.

 All full-time faculty shall be members of the York Campus Senate.

 Part-time faculty members teaching credit courses shall elect representatives from their ranks as Senate members.
 The total number of these representatives shall not exceed 10% of the full-time faculty Senators.
 The election shall be held each fall semester under the supervision of the Senate Chair and in consultation with the Assistant Director of Academic Affairs (ADAA).
 Should a vacancy occur among the part-time faculty Senators,